A Look at the Last 5 Editions of the Serpentine Pavilion

 Counterspace, the 20th practice to accept the invitation to design the Serpentine pavilion, has created an intervention “based on past and present places of meeting, organizing and belonging across London”.
 Re-interpreting the shapes of London into the structure, referencing the architecture of places of worship, markets, restaurants, bookshops, and local cultural institutions that are particularly relevant to migrant communities in neighborhoods, the project will also have fragments installed across the city.

-A Look at the Last 5 Editions of the Serpentine Pavilion - Image 6 of 6
+A Look at the Last 8 Editions of the Serpentine Pavilion - Image 9 of 10

 2019 Serpentine Pavilion by Junya Ishigami'.
 Image © Laurian Ghinitoiu

-A Look at the Last 5 Editions of the Serpentine Pavilion - Image 3 of 6
+A Look at the Last 8 Editions of the Serpentine Pavilion - Image 8 of 10

 2018 Serpentine Pavilion by Frida Escobedo.
 Image © Laurian Ghinitoiu

 Escobedo's design, which fuses elements typical to Mexican architecture with local London references, features a courtyard enclosed by two rectangular volumes constructed from cement roof tiles.
-These tiles are stacked to form a celosia, a type of wall common to Mexican architecture which is permeable, allowing ventilation and views to the other side.
+These tiles are stacked to form a celosia, a type of wall common to Mexican architecture that is permeable, allowing ventilation and views to the other side.

-A Look at the Last 5 Editions of the Serpentine Pavilion - Image 5 of 6
+A Look at the Last 8 Editions of the Serpentine Pavilion - Image 4 of 10

 2017 Serpentine Pavilion Francis Kéré.
 Image © Laurian Ghinitoiu

 The 2017 Serpentine Pavilion, designed by Francis Kéré was conceived as a microcosmos—"a community structure within Kensington Gardens".
-The pavilion has been designed to consciously fuse cultural references from Kéré's home town of Gando in Burkino Faso, with "experimental construction techniques."
+The pavilion has been designed to consciously fuse cultural references from Kéré's hometown of Gando in Burkino Faso, with "experimental construction techniques."
 The architect hopes that the pavilion, as a social condenser, "will become a beacon of light, a symbol of storytelling and togetherness."

-A Look at the Last 5 Editions of the Serpentine Pavilion - Image 2 of 6
+A Look at the Last 8 Editions of the Serpentine Pavilion - Image 2 of 10

 2016 Serpentine Pavilion by BIG.
-Image © Iwan Baan
+Image

 The 2016 Serpentine Pavilion, designed by BIG consists of an "unzipped wall" in which a straight line of tubular fiberglass bricks at the top of the wall is split into two undulating sides, housing the program of the pavilion.
-For the first time, the 2016 Serpentine Pavilion is also accompanied by four "summerhouses" designed by Kunlé Adeyemi, Barkow Leibinger, Yona Friedman and Asif Khan.
+For the first time, the 2016 Serpentine Pavilion is also accompanied by four "summerhouses" designed by Kunlé Adeyemi, Barkow Leibinger, Yona Friedman, and Asif Khan.

 Image gallery